Hywan/LaMaisonVivante/electricity/victron-reader/README.md

     -f, --format <format>      Define the kind of outputs [default: text]  [possible values: Text, Json, Tui]
 ```

-Use the `--address` option to specify the adress.
+Use the `--address` option to specify the address.
 That's the only thing
 you need to know!

 ### Format